 Another option is to have Mexican food at Mexico Fiesta which sits right on the canal in Hawaii Kai.
 It’s very scenic with Koko Head in the foreground and waterfront homes lining the edge.

-Kayakers and boaters cruise by while you eat and music plays in the background while the breezes gently caress your cheeks.
+Kayakers and boaters cruise by while you eat and music plays in the background while the breeze gently caresses your cheeks.

 Yes, it is really this perfect.
 It’s something that I never got tired of doing and neither will you.